CHAPTER 35 BWV 3 Ach Gott, wie manches Herzeleid

 First chorale phrase followed by bass line derived from it.

-It also recalls, from the fantasia, the act of walking, although now it is more of a ′tripping′ motion, Bach must have been delighted with this particular chorale, the first phrase of which combines three repeated notes (which might depict both a physical act of treading and a mental attitude of perseverance) with Schweitzer’s flickering figure of joy.
-This continuo line combines them in diminution.
+It also recalls, from the fantasia, the act of walking, although now it is more of a ′tripping′ motion.
+Bach must have been delighted with this particular chorale, the first phrase of which combines three repeated notes (which might depict both a physical act of treading and a mental attitude of perseverance) with Schweitzer’s flickering figure of joy.
+The continuo line combines them in diminution.

 Two weeks after this cantata was first performed, Bach used the same technique of separating chorale phrases with recitative entries sung by each of the voices (C 92 chapter 37).
 Three weeks before he had inserted a line of four-part harmony into the bass recitative to portray the trampling of Satan under foot (C 41, chapter 32).
 Clearly, at this time he was experimenting with a variety of ways of making best use of his choral forces for both dramatic and structural reasons.
 There are also other examples of his introducing the choir into recitatives where the melody is sung in unison rather than in four-part harmony (C 125, chapter 38).

 The text of this movement does little more than take forward notions of the weak flesh looking to the guiding hand of God; the solo interventions merely expand upon the chorale assertions.
 It could have been radically pruned without loss of meaning or dramatic structure.
-But it is reasonable to conjecture that Bach may have relished the challenge of presenting such a protracted piece of text without disturbing the balance of the overall work.
+But it is reasonable to conjecture that Bach may have relished the challenge of presenting such a protracted piece of text in such a way as to maintain the listeners’ attention, without disturbing the balance of the overall work.

 Bach composed, for the bass voice, several strongly characterful arias employing insistently bizarre chromatic continuo lines such as that which underpins the following movement.
 One is to be found in C 76 very early in the first Leipzig cycle where the tenor bemoans—-you may hate me well, vile devils from hell—-.
 There, as here, the continuo provides a similar busy, constant, quaver-driven, minor-mode feeling of dread.